jupyterlab-contrib/jupyterlab-tour/README.md

 ![demo](https://raw.githubusercontent.com/jupyterlab-contrib/jupyterlab-tour/master/doc/tourDemo.gif)

-This extension add the following features:
+This extension has the following features:

-- Add default tours:
+- Default tours:
   - Welcome tour
   - Notebook tour
+- Toast proposing to start a tour - to experienced users the need to exit each time the tour.
 - If a tour has already be seen by the user, this is saved in the state database.
 So you can start tour on event only if the user have not seen it; e.g. the welcome tour is launched at JupyterLab start except if the user have seen it.

 > The state is cleaned if this extension is updated

 - Tooltip are styled using JupyterLab theming system
-- Clear separation between tour manager and React views
-- Add commands to _add_ and _launch_ tours
+- Commands to _add_ and _launch_ tours
-- Through the tour manager (`ITutorialManager` extension token), you can add, modify or delete a tour
+- Through the tour manager (`ITourManager` extension token), add, modify or delete a tour
-- You can connect to tour events through signals
+- Connect to tour events through signals
-- You can override the default style for the tour separately.
+- Override the default style (and options) for the tour separately

-This extension is inspired by [@cdat/jupyterlab-tutorial](https://github.com/CDAT/jupyterlab-tutorial) licensed under BSD 3-Clause License with Copyright (c) 2020, Lawrence Livermore National Security, LLC
+This extension is inspired by [@cdat/jupyterlab-tutorial](https://github.com/CDAT/jupyterlab-tutorial) licensed under BSD 3-Clause License with Copyright (c) 2020, Lawrence Livermore National Security, LLC.

 ## Requirements